 Landfill: Landfill waste containers are built into waste stations, or stand alone as a loose gray bin.
-Any item that can’t be recycled, like food waste (in dormitories), food wrappers (like chip bags), plastic bags, wax paper, styrofoam etc. can be placed in the trash container.
+Any item that can’t be recycled or composted, (food wrappers like chip bags, plastic bags, wax paper, styrofoam etc.) can be placed in the trash container.
 All trash is brought by Waste Management to a landfill gas methane recapture facility in Norridgewock, Maine.